 He tried to concentrate.
 They were on an expedition, he knew all of this

 should be recorded, and it would be.
 He forced himself to put everything

 else out of his mind and searched for some stairs, fearing that they too

 could have been pulverised out of existence; he didn't want to think what

 to do if that had happened.
-Thankfully they hadn't, they were made of
+Thankfully they hadn't, they were made of stone.

-the shadow frost covered the surface so Stewart carefully began to climb,
+In the shadows frost covered the surface so Stewart carefully began to climb,

 one step at a time.
 The steps were narrow and his work boots half hung over.